Baron Health Care Fund®: Navigating the Complex and Rapidly Changing Health Care Landscape

 Intuitive Surgical, Inc. is a high-growth stock we own.
 Intuitive manufactures and markets the da Vinci Surgical System, a robotic surgical system used for minimally invasive surgical procedures.
 We believe a large number of medical procedures that are currently performed using open surgery will eventually be performed using the da Vinci System.
 Robotic surgery is less invasive than open surgery, and patients experience less blood loss, less nerve damage, reduced pain, and faster recovery.
 Intuitive generates a large and expanding portion of its revenue from recurring procedures.
 We expect revenue and earnings to grow at attractive rates as procedure volumes increase.

 Even among high-growth health care stocks, biotechs present a unique challenge.
-For one, their growth – and in some cases, their very survival – is dictated by binary catalysts, usually the greenlighting of a drug by the FDA.
+For one, their growth—and in some cases, their very survival—is dictated by binary catalysts, usually the greenlighting of a drug by the FDA.
 Equally as important, in addition to all the other research we do into potential investments, biotechs require an expert understanding of and deep dive into the clinical and scientific data associated with the drugs being developed.
-Josh, who is the assistant portfolio manager of Baron Health Care Fund and covers biotech and pharma, holds a PhD in genetics and molecular biology from Rockefeller University.
-Yet Josh says that considering the amount of research he has done to evaluate prospective and existing investments in this area, he has probably “learned three [additional] PhDs worth of material” in his 14 years as an analyst and now portfolio manager.
-Within biotech, we have a preference for platform companies in which the drugs being developed are potentially applicable to more than one disease.
+Within biotechnology, we have a preference for platform companies in which the drugs being developed are potentially applicable to more than one disease.

 Argenx SE is developing antibodies for the treatment of autoimmune disorders and cancer.
 Argenx’s main product, efgartigimod, which treats a rare muscle weakness disorder, has potentially broad applicability in ameliorating overactive antibody-based diseases.
 The stock has appreciated significantly in the time we have held it, and we expect it will continue to ramp as the company proves its product’s effectiveness in multiple auto-antibody disorders.